Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Introduction

 \section{Introduction}

-Gaussian processes (GPs) are a preeminent framework for stochastic function approximation, statistical modeling of real-world measurements, and non-parametric and nonlinear regression within machine learning (ML) and surrogate modeling.
-One reason for the popularity of GPs is that they are analytically tractable and can be fully specified in terms of a prior mean function and a kernel, also known as a covariance function.
+Gaussian processes (GPs) are a preeminent framework for stochastic function approximation, statistical modeling of real-world measurements, non-parametric and nonlinear regression within machine learning (ML), and surrogate modeling.
+GPs are analytically tractable and can be fully specified in terms of a prior mean function and a kernel, also known as a covariance function.
 Additionally, unlike most ML methods, GPs are ``probabilistic'' in the sense that they naturally include measures of uncertainty in predictions and, when implemented in a Bayesian setting, can furthermore account for and propagate uncertainty in their inferred hyperparameters.
-GPs have been broadly used across many areas of science, technology, and engineering, including forward modeling \citep{deisenroth2010efficient,vinogradska2016stability,luo2024hybrid}, uncertainty quantification \citep{tuo2022uncertainty,wang2021inference}, and autonomous experimentation \citep{noack2019kriging,stach2021autonomous,noack2021gaussian,thomas2022autonomous}.
+GPs have been broadly used across many areas of science, including statistical modeling of spatio-temporal data \citep{Cressie1991, CressieWikle}, forward modeling \citep{deisenroth2010efficient,vinogradska2016stability,luo2024hybrid}, uncertainty quantification \citep{tuo2022uncertainty,wang2021inference}, and autonomous experimentation \citep{noack2019kriging,stach2021autonomous,noack2021gaussian,thomas2022autonomous}.

+\newTxt{Formally, the GP is a stochastic process model defined on a given domain $\mathcal{X}$ with the property that any finite-dimensional distribution of random variables indexed in $\mathcal{X}$ is Gaussian.
+A GP is fully specified by a characterization of its first and second moments, and the second-order properties are easily described by the kernel or covariance function $C(\bfx, \bfx')$ $\forall \bfx, \bfx' \in \mathcal{X}$ (throughout this work, we use ``kernel'' to refer to the covariance function).
+The kernel $C$ is often defined by choosing an appropriate member from the class of positive semi-definite functions for $\mathcal{X}$.
+When one can write $C(\bfx, \bfx') = C(||\bfx-\bfx'||)$ (i.e., the kernel is only a function of the separation vector $||\bfx-\bfx'||$), the kernel is said to be ``stationary''; otherwise, the kernel is ``nonstationary''.
+Ultimately, the choice of kernel is highly impactful for a given implementation of a GP, as it describes the dependence or covariance in the stochastic process for different $\bfx, \bfx' \in \mathcal{X}$ and the differentiability of realizations from the stochastic process.}